amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

 import React, { useState } from "react";
 ```

 Alright, now let's create a `constant`.
-To use a State in a function component, you need to create a constant and you have to use array `[]` like structure and then you will have a `useState()`.
+To use a State in a function component, you need to create a constant and you have to use an array `[]` like structure, and then you will have a `useState()`.
 Like this:

 ```js
 const [] = useState();